MicrosoftDocs/visualstudio-docs/docs/cross-platform/install-visual-cpp-for-cross-platform-mobile-development.md

 #### To install the Mobile Development component and third-party tools in Visual Studio 2015

-If you are using Visual Studio 2015, its installer includes an option to install Visual C++ for Cross-Platform Mobile Development.
-This installs the required C++ language tools, templates and components for Visual Studio 2015.
+If you are using Visual Studio 2015, its installer includes an option to install Visual C++ for Cross-Platform Mobile Development, which installs the required C++ language tools, templates, and components in Visual Studio 2015.

 1. Run the Visual Studio 2015 installer.
 To install optional components, choose **Custom** as the type of installation.
 Choose **Next** to select the optional components to install.